nataliiasolomchak21/the-life-of-ernest-hemingway/README.md

 * [Balsamiq](https://balsamiq.com/wireframes/?gad=1&gclid=EAIaIQobChMI0e6F_qbkgAMVBKnVCh1HRgnBEAAYASAAEgLVSvD_BwE) was used to create wireframes to show the initial layout of the website.
 * [Codeanywhere](https://codeanywhere.com/solutions/collaborate) was used to code the website.
 * [W3C validation](https://validator.w3.org/) was used to check the markup validity of html file.
-* [(Jigsaw) validation](https://validator.w3.org/) was used to check the validity of css file.
+* [Jigsaw](https://jigsaw.w3.org/css-validator/) was used to check the validity of css file.
 * [Am I Responsive](https://ui.dev/amiresponsive) was used to get a screenshot of a final look of the website on various devices.
 * [Github](https://github.com/) was used to store the code of the website.
-* Chrome DevTools was used to check the responsiveness of the website as well debug it.
+* Chrome DevTools was used to check the responsiveness of the website as well as to debug it.
 * Chrome's Developer Tool Lighthouse was used to check the performance of the website.

 ## Languages Used